 Despite being equal in importance to the other 2 sections in CAT, the QA section ends up getting a lot more attention (focus, anxiety, apprehension, doubts) from a very high proportion of students.
+Infact, it is the single biggest fear in the minds of most aspirants when they explore their options for CAT Coaching.
 Math-phobia is more common than any such equivalent in English, or DILR.
-The QA-HWL2 or the QA-AIRCAT scores won’t be helping either – and leading to more anxiety.
+For those of you mid-way through your CAT Preparation at MBAGuru, the QA-HWL2 or the QA-AIRCAT scores won’t be helping either – and leading to more anxiety.
 I write this for those of you who find yourself fitting in the above category.

 If you are not good at QA, don’t sweat.